2 die in shooting at Los Angeles store; 1 woman hospitalized - KESQ

 Associated Press

-LOS ANGELES (AP) — Authorities say two people have died in a shooting at a Los Angeles clothing store Thursday.
+LOS ANGELES (AP) — Authorities say two people were killed in a shooting at a Los Angeles clothing store Thursday.
+At least one of them was fatally shot by police.
 Los Angeles police Detective Meghan Aguilar says the shooting occurred around 11:45 a.m. at a Burlington Coat Factory store in the North Hollywood area of the San Fernando Valley.
-Los Angeles Fire Department spokesman Nicholas Prange said a man and a woman were pronounced dead at the scene.
-Authorities did not immediately say which was the suspect, if the suspect had a gun, or if both deceased were struck by police gunfire.
-Prange said a woman with moderate-to-serious injuries was transported to a hospital.
+Los Angeles Fire Department spokesman Nicholas Prange says a man and a woman died at the scene.
+Authorities didn’t immediately say which was the suspect or if the suspect had a gun.
+Prange says a woman with moderate to serious injuries was transported to a hospital.
 It wasn’t immediately known if she’d been shot.
 No other details were immediately released.